-It is the responsibility of the student to arrange and pay for their own travel to the modules, we only allow travel by train and you must travel down on the Sunday.
-Accommodation information will be emailed to you along with the pre-course material/timetable 4 weeks prior to the module start date again it is your responsibility to book and pay for this.
+It is the responsibility of the student to arrange and pay for their own travel to the modules, we only allow travel by train and you must travel to the module delivery location on the Sunday.
+Accommodation information will be emailed to you along with the precourse material/timetable 4 weeks prior to the module start date.
+Again it is your responsibility to book and pay for this.